-This management's discussion and analysis ("MD&A") provides results of operations and financial condition for the years ended August 31, 2021 and 2020.
-It was approved by the Board of Directors on December 15, 2021.
+This management's discussion and analysis ("MD&A") provides results of operations and financial condition for the three month periods ended November 30, 2021 and 2020.
+It was approved by the Board of Directors on January 27, 2022.

 On July 31, 2020, the Company changed its name to C3 Metals Inc. (referred to herein collectively with its subsidiaries as "C3 Metals" or the "Company").
 On June 18, 2015, Miocene Resources Limited ("Miocene") completed a reverse takeover with Carube Resources Inc. ("CRI").
 The Company's common shares trade on the TSX Venture Exchange ("TSX-V") under the symbol CCCM and on the OTCQB Venture Market under the symbol CUAUF.